The ultimate goal of this annual project is to bring together as many factors as possible that might correlate with a prospect’s career success.

 3) Production Grade– Each prospect is graded on career production using a weighted formula and position-specific stats.
 Grades are determined by comparing the stats of prospects within the same position.

 4) Character Reputation Injury Grade– This category carries the least amount of weight in the final score for obvious reasons.
 It considers all miscellaneous factors that may alter a prospect’s career success, such as legal issues, injuries and/or age.

 Total Grade Average= The weighted total of the Measurables, Tape, Production, Character and Injury.
 The percentage of each category valued is shown in the header.
-Note: Offensive Linemen were weighted as follows (20%, 70%, 5%, 3% 2%) Quarterbacks were weighted as (15%, 65%, 15%, 3% 2%).
+Note: Offensive Linemen were weighted as follows (25%, 70%, 3% 2%) with no weight given to production.
+Quarterbacks were weighted as (15%, 65%, 15%, 3% 2%).
 If the measurables data was incomplete then the value was given a low-level guess (which is denoted by grey colored boxes).

 To interpret the data within the measurables, use the key below.